Saint Library

 Called to the Mission

-Selected as one of twelve disciples to accompany Saint Columbanus on his mission to Gaul — a company that became the most consequential wave of Irish missionaries to reach the European continent, carrying Irish monasticism deep into Burgundy, the Rhine valley, and beyond.
+Selected as one of twelve disciples to accompany Saint Columbanus on his mission to Gaul — a company that carried Irish monasticism deep into Burgundy, the Rhine valley, and beyond, becoming the most consequential wave of Irish missionaries to reach the European continent.

 610